Heat vs. Bulls: Betting Trends, Record ATS, Home/Road Splits

 - Chicago has played 65 games this season that have gone over 208.5 combined points scored.

-- Chicago's average game total this season has been 225, 16.5 more points than this matchup's over/under.
+- The average total for Chicago's games this season has been 225, 16.5 more points than this matchup's over/under.

+- So far this season, Chicago has compiled a 43-39-0 record against the spread.

-- The Bulls have come away with 20 wins in the 47 contests they have been listed as the underdogs in this season.
+- The Bulls have won in 20, or 42.6%, of the 47 contests they have been named as odds-on underdogs in this year.

 Heat vs. Bulls Over/Under Stats